 To make the pasta salad:

-- Cook your pasta according to the package's directions then set it aside to cool completely once done.
+- Cook your pasta according to the package's directions then set it aside to cool completely.

-- Then add your cooled pasta to a large bowl along with your salami, pepperoni, tomatoes, artichokes, pepperoncini, olives, mozzarella, onion and fresh basil.
+- Once the pasta is cool, add it to a large bowl along with your salami, pepperoni, tomatoes, artichokes, pepperoncini, olives, mozzarella, onion and fresh basil.
 Pour your desired amount of dressing over the top and toss the salad until it's fully coated.

 - Serve immediately or let it chill in the fridge for 1-2 hours before serving.